mina-deploy/mina/README.md

 ### Base settings

-* `verbose` - True if the `--verbose` flag is on, false otherwise.
+* `verbose_mode` - True if the `--verbose` flag is on, false otherwise.
 Used to signal if commands are to be shown.

-* `simulate` - True if `--simulate` flag is on, false otherwise.
+* `simulate_mode` - True if `--simulate` flag is on, false otherwise.
 Used to signal if no SSH connections are to be made, and the scripts will just be printed locally.

 ### SSH settings